Kennel Cough in Dogs | Causes, Symptoms & Treatments

 Let’s break down what you need to know, what symptoms to watch for, and how you can help your dog recover and stay protected.

-Kennel cough isn’t caused by just one bug.
-It’s a tag team of viruses and bacteria that gang up on your dog’s respiratory system.
+Kennel cough is caused by a tag team of viruses and bacteria that can affect your dog’s respiratory system.

-• Bordetella bronchiseptica – A bacteria that damages the lining of the respiratory tract, leading to a dry, hacking cough.
+• Bordetella bronchiseptica.
+A bacterium that damages the lining of the respiratory tract, leading to a dry, hacking cough.

-• Canine adenovirus type 2 – Causes inflammation in the respiratory tract, producing cough and eye discharge.
+• Canine adenovirus type 2.
+CAV-2 causes inflammation in the respiratory tract, producing cough and eye discharge.

 Sometimes, one infection is enough to trigger symptoms.
 At other times, it’s a combination that makes recovery even more complicated.